Rasel1435/House-Price-Prediction-of-Real-Estate-Company/README.md

 ## Manage access to AWS resources
 1. Create IAM users with - AmazonEC2ContainerRegistryFullAccess, AmazonEC2FullAccess
-2. Go to inside user and clik the Security Credentails then create a access keys and download csv file
+2. Go to inside user and click the Security Credentials then create an access key and download the CSV file

-## Fully-managed Docker container registry : Share and deploy container software, publicly or privately
+## Fully-managed Docker container registry: Share and deploy container software, publicly or privately
-1. Go to Elastic Container Registry (ECR) and Create new repository make sure it would be privet then copy the repo URL
+1. Go to Elastic Container Registry (ECR) and Create a new repository make sure it is private then copy the repo URL

-# Virtual Servers in the Cloud
+## Virtual Servers in the Cloud
 1. Go to EC2 then click Launch instance
 - give the Name
 - select start like ubuntu
 - Instance type t2.mirco(free version)
-- Key pair (login) you can make it default value or select any previous
+- Key pair (login) you can make it the default value or select any previous
-- Network settings check mark the all Network
+- Network settings check to mark all Network
 - Lunch Instance
 - click on Instance ID
 - click on Connect
 - click on Connect

-# Docker Setup In EC2 commands to be Executed
+## Docker Setup In EC2 commands to be Executed
-# Install optinal
+### Install optional
 - sudo apt-get update -y
 - sudo apt-get upgrade